dojo/docs/dijit/DropDownMenu.rst

 Items In a DropDownMenu
 =======================
-:ref:`dijit.MenuItem <dijit/MenuItem>` widgets are the actual items in the menu.
+:ref:`dijit/MenuItem <dijit/MenuItem>` widgets are the actual items in the menu.

-:ref:`dijit.CheckedMenuItem <dijit/CheckedMenuItem>` widgets are like :ref:`dijit.MenuItem <dijit/MenuItem>`
+:ref:`dijit/CheckedMenuItem <dijit/CheckedMenuItem>` widgets are like :ref:`dijit/MenuItem <dijit/MenuItem>`
 widgets, but can be clicked to change between a checked and unchecked state.

-The :ref:`dijit.PopupMenuItem <dijit/PopupMenuItem>` is like a :ref:`dijit.MenuItem <dijit/MenuItem>`,
+The :ref:`dijit/PopupMenuItem <dijit/PopupMenuItem>` is like a :ref:`dijit/MenuItem <dijit/MenuItem>`,
 but when clicked displays a submenu or other widget to the right or left.
-A :ref:`dijit.PopupMenuItem <dijit/PopupMenuItem>` always has two child nodes: a tag with the displayed label (usually in a SPAN tag), and a widget to be popped up, typically another dijit.DropDownMenu widget.
+A :ref:`dijit/PopupMenuItem <dijit/PopupMenuItem>` always has two child nodes: a tag with the displayed label (usually in a SPAN tag), and a widget to be popped up, typically another dijit/DropDownMenu widget.

-:ref:`dijit.MenuSeparator <dijit/MenuSeparator>` widgets render as horizontal lines between other DropDownMenu items.
+:ref:`dijit/MenuSeparator <dijit/MenuSeparator>` widgets render as horizontal lines between other DropDownMenu items.

 Examples